drachlyznardh/git-historian/README.md

 bold modes, or with full 256 color if supported), user-defined display message for commits (the `--pretty="<format>"` option), map-only display mode could ignore any non-merge / non-fork commit…

+**Efficency**: there are no intermediate steps in the layout computation, no checkpoints, no nothing.
+Even with no change in the repo, each invocation must read the whole history, rebuild the graph and recompute the column for each commit.
+I am not sure how I could keep the graph in memory (or on file) and add a single commit (or arrow) to it without starting from scratch.